 And, remember: If you want ab muscles that show, working them out is only half the battle.
 Your body fat percentage has to be low enough for your abs to be visible.
 And, since you can’t spot-reduce fat, that means sticking with a healthy diet and workout routine to reach your goals.

-Ab Ripper X Moves
+Ab Ripper X Exercises